 corresponding to the gridded idiosyncratic firm policies for a given aggregate state at the $3 \times N_k$ interpolation nodes.
 To evaluate the policies for capital values between grid points, we rely on linear interpolation.

-We use a shape preserving operator network to ensure that the predicted values for next period's capital, $k_{t+1, i, j}$ are increasing in $j$ (\emph{i.e.} increasing in $k_{t,i,j}$).
-For the KKT multiplier, $\lambda_{t, i, j}$, we similarly ensure that all the predictions are non-negative and decreasing in $j$.
+We use a shape-preserving operator network to ensure that the predicted values for next period's capital, $k_{t+1, i, j}$ are increasing in $j$ (\emph{i.e.} increasing in $k_{t,i,j}$).
+For the KKT multiplier, $\lambda_{t, i, j}$, we similarly ensure that all the predictions are non-negative and weakly decreasing in $j$.
 Following our sequence space approach, the input to the neural networks is given by a truncated sequence of aggregate shocks

 In the first step, the neural networks predict